melt-umn/ableC-tensors/docs/FeatureSet.md

   ex: [ 1 2 3 ; 4 5 6 ] -> [ 1 4 ; 2 5 ; 3 6 ]

-  TO CHECK: extend transpose for a array greater than two dimensions?
+  TO CHECK: extend transpose for arrays greater than two dimensions?

 - `Inverse :: (array a1) -> (array a2)`